Philip Scrubb: Canadian senior national team

 In 2015, Scrubb helped the senior men's Canadian national basketball team win the Marchand Cup, and capture bronze at the 2015 FIBA Americas Championship.
-He also played for senior Team Canada at the 2016 FIBA World Olympic Qualifying Tournament in Manila.
+He also played for the senior men's Team Canada at the 2016 FIBA World Olympic Qualifying Tournament in Manila, at the 2019 FIBA World Cup, and was part of the Team Canada roster that won the bronze medal in the 2023 FIBA World Cup.

 Personal

 Scrubb is of British descent.
 His brother, Thomas, is also a professional basketball player.